 (d) The ASDC for Non-Spin shall use the remaining portion of the remaining AORDC after removing the portions of the AORDC that were used for the Reg-Up, RRS, and ECRS ASDCs.

 (7) Each ASDC will be represented by a 100-point linear approximation to the corresponding part of the AORDC.
 Fewer points may be used for cases where it would not result in decreased accuracy in representing the corresponding part of the AORDC.

-(8) Should the PNM exceed the PNM threshold per MW-year, as described in Protocol Section 4.4.11.1, Scarcity Pricing Mechanism, the AORDC used in determining the individual ASDCs will be adjusted to reflect the updated value of VOLL for the remainder of the annual Resource adequacy cycle.
+(8) The ASDC for DRRS will only be used in the DAM and shall be a constant value equal to $150/MWh.
+(9) Should the PNM exceed the PNM threshold per MW-year, as described in Protocol Section 4.4.11.1, Scarcity Pricing Mechanism, the AORDC used in determining the individual ASDCs will be adjusted to reflect the updated value of VOLL for the remainder of the annual Resource adequacy cycle.
 The AORDC will be reset to use the HCAP for DAM at the start of the next calendar year.

 4.5.1 DAM Clearing Process